nzaker/ATOMAP/doc/start_atomap.rst

 The first tutorial :ref:`finding_atom_lattices` aims at showing how atom positions are found, while :ref:`analysing_atom_lattices` shows how this information can be visualized.
 There is also a tutorial showing how you can make your analysis semi-automatic, :ref:`automation`.

-The `>>>` used in the tutorials and documentation means the comment should be typed inside some kind of Python prompt, so do not include these when actually running the code.
+The `>>>` used in the tutorials and documentation means the comment should be typed inside some kind of Python prompt, and can be copy-pasted directly into both the *QtConsole*, and *Jupyter Notebooks*.

 Jupyter Notebook
 ----------------